O'Hara Group

 Possible workaround for Bitbucket Server 🔗

-If you are experiencing issue relating to CORS, one possible workaround is to set up a "proxy" in front of Bitbucket that injects the correct CORS headers.
+If you are experiencing issues relating to CORS, one possible workaround is to set up a "proxy" in front of Bitbucket that injects the correct CORS headers.
 This can be any standard web server or reverse proxy such as nginx or Apache, or a small node.js/express application as shown in the example below.

 Example: Nginx reverse proxy 🔗